March 27-29, 2015

 Turn on your appetite and get ready to feast!
-The 6th Annual FoodFest, formerly known as the New Orleans Roadfood Festival, is coming back to New Orleans for a full weekend of “America’s Best Hometown Eats” from March 28-30.
+The 7th Annual FoodFest is coming back to New Orleans for a full weekend of “America’s Best Hometown Eats” from March 27-29.

-Renowned the world over for its culinary reputation, New Orleans is the ideal place for staging a festival dedicated to "America's Hometown Eats."
-FoodFest de-emphasizes fast food served by franchise operations and haute cuisine specialties served by pricey, upscale restaurants.
-The festival prefers, instead, to feature "authentic regional American food;” food items eaten by the average person at generally affordable prices.
+Renowned the world over for its culinary delights, New Orleans is the ideal place for staging a festival dedicated to "America's Hometown Eats."
+Unlike many culinary festivals, FoodFest de-emphasizes fast food served by franchise operations and haute cuisine specialties served by pricey, upscale restaurants.
+The festival prefers, instead, to feature "authentic regional American food"; food items eaten by the average person at generally affordable prices.

 Begun in 2009 as the New Orleans Roadfood Festival and held primarily on Royal Street in the French Quarter, the festival changed its name and location in its fifth year.
 Now known as FoodFest, it moved to the French Market in 2013 and expanded its range of offerings.

-Admission to this special, opening night party to benefit the Café Reconcile, a local nonprofit organization is $50 and can be purchased on the Roadfood website.
+Admission to this special, opening night party to benefit the nonprofit Café Reconcile is $40.

 About Café Reconcile

-Café Reconcile is one of the primary nonprofit charitable beneficiaries of the FoodFest.
-Located in the Central City neighborhood of New Orleans, Café Reconcile provides at-risk youth in the community an opportunity to learn life and interpersonal skills and operational training for successful entry into the hospitality and restaurant industries.
+One of the nonprofit charitable beneficiaries of the FoodFest is Café Reconcile.
+Located in the Central City neighborhood of New Orleans, the work of Reconcile New Orleans is to provide at-risk youth an opportunity to learn life and interpersonal skills and operational training for successful entry into the hospitality and restaurant industries.

 It also aims to provide an economic development cornerstone for the Central City neighborhood, and to provide services to address unmet neighborhood needs (such as quality family-based literacy instruction for adults and children) until such time as other local organizations can establish their own programs in the community.